KotlinNLP/MorphologicalAnalyzer/src/test/resources/README.md

 * `start`: the index of the char at which it starts in the `text`
 * `end`: the index of the char at which it ends in the `text`

+#### Adding fields for the `type` "offset"

+The following fields are required.

+* `offset-type`: the type of the offset (possible values: "date", "hour", "min", "sec", "day", "month", "year")
+* `units`: the units of the offset length as int in the range [0, +inf]
+* `positive`: a boolean indicating if the offset is positive

+If `offset-type` is "date" then the same adding fields of the test with `type` "date" are required.